fpereiro/tnote/index.md

 ### Digital solfège

 I'm experimenting also with singing the digitation of each voice, which could be called **digital solfège**.
+By being able to pronounce the digitations, my hope is that they will be easier to memorize and retain.
 I have chosen to use the five vowels to represent the five fingers.
 Since I'm a native Spanish speaker, I choose the [Spanish sounds](https://en.wikipedia.org/wiki/Help:IPA/Spanish) for the vowels (`aeiou` in IPA).
+Each vowel is prepended by a consonant that is quite distinct in sound from the others; I took these consonants from the [Major System](https://en.wikipedia.org/wiki/Mnemonic_major_system).
+As a result, each of the ten fingers is associated with a syllable that is easy to pronounce and distinct from the others.

-- `a` corresponds to the thumb (`1`).
+- `ta` corresponds to the right thumb (`1`).
-- `e` corresponds to the index (`2`).
+- `ne` corresponds to the right index (`2`).
-- `i` corresponds to the middle finger (`3`).
+- `mi` corresponds to the right middle finger (`3`).
-- `o` corresponds to the ring finger (`4`).
+- `ro` corresponds to the right ring finger (`4`).
+- `lu` corresponds to the right pinky (`5`).
+- `sha` corresponds to the left thumb (`6`).
+- `ke` corresponds to the left index (`7`).
+- `fi` corresponds to the left middle finger (`8`).
-- `u` corresponds to the little finger (`5`).
+- `po` corresponds to the left ring finger (`9`).
+- `su` corresponds to the left pinky (`0`).

-To perform digital solfège, sing the melody of the voice (using the right note values and durations) but using the vowel corresponding to the finger which plays the note.
-This is directly applicable to the piano or any instrument where each note is played with a determinate finger.
+To perform digital solfège, sing the melody of the voice (using the original note pitches and durations) but singing the sound corresponding to the finger which plays the note.
+This is directly applicable to the piano or any instrument where each note is played with one finger.